Water quality at Wolvercote Mill Stream

 Background

-In 2022, 2023 and 2024, the bathing water at Wolvercote Mill Stream was classified as poor.
+Since designation, the bathing water at Wolvercote Mill Stream has been classified as poor.
 We've been working with the EA to better understand the causes of the elevated faecal bacteria – E. coli and Intestinal enterococci.

 We've been assessing the impact of our assets on the water quality.
 Plus how future investment may support improving its classification.